 It’s not that the through tickets don’t work; they do if you absolutely refuse to be beaten but built into them, are some hugely ingenious, frustrating delays.
 These delays benefit no one other than locals trying to make a fast buck.

 On the positive side, their very cheapness does mean you can have less qualms about ditching part of them when they have outgrown their usefulness and taking another form of transport.

-From Koh Chang to Siem Reap, that cheap through ticket costs around 600bt, maybe less, it simply depends on the agent.
+From Koh Chang to Siem Reap, that cheap through ticket with the only company, DD Mhuek, costs around 600bt, maybe less, it simply depends on the agent.

 You are collected from your resort around 07.00 (Lonely Beach) to 07.45 (White Sand Beach) and whisked down to Centrepoint ferry pier for the 08.30 boat.